One of the annoying things you’ll hear people say when they argue about the Hall of Fame is this:

 But other players have a different career pattern.
 Some are accumulators, guys who have lots of All-Star caliber seasons but not many top-shelf years.
-A classic example of this among position players is Sam Crawford, who never had a season with as much as 7 WAR.
+A classic example of this among position players is outfielder Sam Crawford, who never had a season with as much as 7 WAR.
 But Wahoo Sam had 11 seasons where he had 4 or 5 WAR, and one where he had 6 WAR.
 That’s a quintessential example of a player who forged a long, successful career, but was not elite at his peak.
 Lou Whitaker was also like that, and to list another example of a recent player, Jim Edmonds had a fine career but never had a 7-WAR or higher season.

 There’s nothing wrong with Sam Crawford having a plaque.
 The man had nearly 3,000 hits, and he holds the all-time record in triples, and helped the Tigers win three consecutive pennants.
-The Hall of Fame should have room for fine players like Crawford or Paul Molitor (who also never had a 7-WAR season).
+The Hall of Fame should have room for fine players like Crawford and Paul Molitor (who also never had a 7-WAR season).

 Where Greatness Score can really be helpful is when you compare players at the same position.